mohammadbutt/42_ft_ls/README.md

 #### Optional/Bonus Flags:
 1. `-u`
- - Use time of last access.
+   - Use time of last access (not modified, or printed).
 2. `-f`
+   - Output is not sorted.
+Turns on `-a` option/flag.
 3. `-g`
+   -
 4. `-d`
+   - Directories are listed as plain files.
 5. `-G`
+   - Colorizes output.